gSchool/DNA-release-2/03-Phase-2/01-five-thieves.md

 Furthermore, WIP is a **leading indicator** of cycle time.
 As a preview to our metrics discussion: leading indicators are predictive measures, while lead time and cycle time are **trailing indicators**.

+### !callout-info
+## Takeaway:
-**TAKEAWAY**: We must learn to **say no** to additional work when our schedules are full.
+We must learn to **say no** to additional work when our schedules are full.
 As a preview to our next lesson, a great strategy for yourself and your team is to use Kanban.
+### !end-callout

 **Kanban** is Japanese for signal card--a card that, very simply, signals your availability to do some work.